tagomoris/shib/README.md

   * see: http://huahin.github.com/huahin-manager/
 * Setup queries: options to specify queries executed before main query, like 'create functions ...'
 * Default Database: option to specify default database for Hive 0.6 or later

+### Versions

+'shib' versions are:

+* v0.1 series
+  * uses KT, depends on node v0.6.x
+  * see `v0.1` tag
+* v0.2 series
+  * current status of master branch
+  * uses local filesystem instead of KT, depends on latest node (v0.8.x, v0.10.x)
+  * higher performance and updated features

+**There are no compatibilities of data (query and results) between v0.1 and v0.2**.
+And there are no convert tools now.

 ## INSTALL